Manor, India

 Manor is a census town in Palghar district (formerly a part of the Thane district) in the Indian state of Maharashtra.

 It is located 139 kms north of Mumbai on the Mumbai-Ahmedabad National Highway (NH8) and also connects with Nashik via the Manor-Wada Road.

+History

+Manor is mentioned as Maṇor (मणोर) in the 15th-17th century Marathi-language text Mahikavatichi Bakhar.